Nikeshbajaj/DeepLearning_from_scratch/README.md

 **Network size**

 ``` Network =[3,3] ```

 Two hidden Layers with 3 neurons each, also can be ```Network =[100, 50, 40, 200]``` as deep as you like
 First and last layer of network will be decided based on dimention of X, and y.
 Size of first layer = number of features in X *(=X.shape[0])*, Size of last layer will be 1 if there are two classes else equal to number of classes =(unique values in y)

 **Activation Functions**

 ```NetAf  = ['tanh','relu'] ```

 first layer with tanh and next layer with relu activation function, if you pass only one then by defalut all the hidden layers will have same activation function.
+Other options for activation functions are *Sigmoid* ``` sig ```, Leaky Rectifier Linear Unite ```lrelu```
 By default if there are two classes, last layer activation function will be sigmoid for multiclass it will be softmax.

 **Learning rate**